OpenSourceEconomics/respy/docs/explanations/introduction.rst

    state variables do not have to be independently and identically distributed over agent and over time.
-As an example, the seminal work of Keane and Wolpin (1997, :cite:`Keane.1997`) introduces permanent unobserved heterogeneity by assigning each individual to one of four type.
+As an example, the seminal work of Keane and Wolpin (1997, :cite:`Keane.1997`) introduces permanent unobserved heterogeneity by assigning each individual to one of four types.

 4. Unobservables may be *correlated across choice alternatives*, i. e. unobserved state variables do not have to be independent across alternatives.